mantidproject/documents/Design/Fit functions in python.md

   p = Polynomial(n=3, A0=1, A1=2, A3=3, A4=4)
 ```
 The implementation must check each keyword argument if it's a parameter or an attribute by calling `IFunction::hasAttribute(name)`.
 All passed attributes must be set before setting parameters.
-There is need to be a provision for setting attributes in a particular order in case it is essential for a fitting function.
-This can be done for example by passing a list of name/value pairs (tuples or lists) to the `attributes` keyword argument.

 ### Construction of composite functions